-Andrew M. Tidball, PhD, is a Research Investigator in the Department of Neurology in the University of Michigan Medical School.
+Andrew M. Tidball, PhD, is a Research Assistant Professor in the Department of Neurology in the University of Michigan Medical School.
 Dr. Tidball began as a postdoctoral fellow at the University of Michigan in 2014.
 He was promoted to Research Investigator in 2019.

 After completing his undergraduate degree in biochemistry at Calvin College, Dr. Tidball earned his doctoral degree in Neuroscience from Vanderbilt University in 2014 in the lab of Dr. Aaron Bowman studying potential environmental influence of metal ion exposure in both Huntington and Parkinson diseases.
 He completed his postdoctoral training in the lab of Dr. Jack Parent at the University of Michigan in 2019 studying the mechanisms of genetic epilepsies.